Dear Friends and Partners,

 Although still very traumatized, Duncan has forgiven the people who killed his father and raped his mother.
 All because of the forgiveness he has received through Christ Jesus!
 We would love to send Duncan back to school to continue with his education on 2nd January 2017 along with others.
 We are currently trusting God for the funds.
 Please empower Duncan by sponsoring him.
 For $2.31/day (~$70/month), he can continue his high school education and have his basic physical needs met.
 He needs $450 by December 31st to stay in school.

 In 2017 January, we have 15 students ready to attend high school - the highest number ever.
 Please prayerfully consider sponsoring a child.
 No gift is too small!

 The ultimate purpose of CCMI’s orphanage and academy is to bring honour and glory to God through transforming the lives of the children in our care.
 We work to give them a home, an education, and with that, a future.
 Thank you for sharing in this work.
 We appreciate your commitment to helping the orphans and widows in this community.
 And we certainly couldn’t do it without you.

-Director of CCMI
+Founder and Director of CCMI